dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 $$\pm 3 \sigma$$ | 99.00% | 1.00% | 1% left or 1% right or 0.5% left and 0.5% right

-## Sigma values in Process Control.
+## What is Sigma values in Process Control?
-It helps us how much max error a process can do.
-If a packing process is 5 sigma then will not make more than 233 packing error out of 1 million packings.
+It helps us how much maximum error a process can do.
+If a packing process is 5 sigma then it will not make more than 233 packing error out of 1 million packings.

 Sigma Level | Defects/Mn Opportunities or DPMO | Yield | Defects in % | Yield % | 9s
 ---|---|---|---|---|---